-Don’t sit in a dead zone.
+3. Don’t sit in a dead zone.
 One of my favorite study spots is a small alcove in the basement of Founders Hall, near The Metropolitan office.
 Unfortunately, it happens to be a Wi-Fi dead zone.
 There are routers all over campus, but they can’t reach everywhere.
 If your connection drops in a particular spot, seek out a better one.

-When in doubt, wipe it out.
-Don’t hesitate to click “Forget this network.”
-Grab the guide and start from the top.
-Because sometimes, you just need a hard reset.
+4. When in doubt, wipe it out.
+Don’t hesitate to click “Forget this network,” grab the guide and start from the top, because sometimes you just need a hard reset.

 At the end of the day, Metro has a huge network used by thousands of students and faculty across four campuses.
 You want to get online; we want things to run smoothly.
 Give these tips a shot next time you have net trouble, and if they don’t work, get in touch with ITS via phone (651-793-1240), email (IT.Desk@metrostate.edu), or in person at New Main L105.
 We’ll take a look.